protomaps/docs/pmtiles/index.md

 ### Python

 `pmtiles` is a python package for reading and writing PMTiles.
-[GitHub](https://github.com/protomaps/PMTiles/tree/master/python) and via the [Python Package Index](https://pypi.org/project/pmtiles/).
+It is available via [GitHub](https://github.com/protomaps/PMTiles/tree/main/python) and the [Python Package Index](https://pypi.org/project/pmtiles/).

 ::: warning
 The Python `pmtiles` package should be considered beta status.